 Are you using a drone in your business?

-Well, the standard general liability insurance policy is not providing coverage for liability or property covered for an unmanned aircraft.
-Most insurance carriers were using the aircraft exclusion on the general liability insurance policy for their position, but many companies are coming out with an unmanned aircraft exclusion to be sure their liability policy is specific and there is no room for different interpretation.
-This is why you need an insurance policy designed specifically to cover the drone.
+Well, the standard general liability insurance policy is not providing coverage for liability or property covered for an unmanned aircraft, or drones.
+Most insurance carriers were using the aircraft exclusion on the general liability insurance policy for their position.
+But many companies are coming out with a specific unmanned aircraft exclusion to be sure their liability policy is specific and there is no room for different interpretation.
+This is why you need a drone insurance policy designed specifically to cover your drone.

 You will need liability insurance coverage in the event someone is hit by the drone or if the drone causes property damage to someone else.
-You need hull coverage to cover the drone itself and its payload in the event it is damaged by a covered peril.
+You need hull coverage to cover the drone itself and its payload.
 A payload can be a camera or a package carried by the drone.

 The Aviation Administration is expecting 600,000 drones to be used commercially by October 2017.
 It is now less cumbersome to become a commercial drone operator.
 The FAA is the government body that will set the rules and regulations for commercial drones in national airspace Drone operators will need to pass a certification test and abide by various flying restrictions.